adan-abdi/xplore/README.md

-# Xplore App
+# Shamiri App

-Xplore: Built for scale, made for convenience
+Shamiri: Built for scale, made for convenience

 Keep your store in order , Easy to use  point of sale